mxagar/software_devops_ibm/README.md

 These are my personal notes of the [IBM DevOps and Software Engineering Professional Certificate](https://www.coursera.org/professional-certificates/devops-and-software-engineering) from Coursera.

+:warning: **UPDATE: I decided to stop this specialization because I am familiar with most of its contents.
+Thus, only the course on Kubernetes is contained in this repository.**

 The specialization is composed by 14 courses:

 1. Introduction to DevOps